jasonjkeller/kafka-examples/README.md

    `./start-zookeeper.sh`
 2. Start the Kafka broker in its own terminal window:
     `./start-kafka.sh`
-3. Create a topic on the Kafka broker in new terminal window (only needs to be done once):
+3. Create a topic on the Kafka broker in new terminal window:
     `./create-topic.sh`
 4. [Run the Kafka producer and consumer services](#run-the-kafka-producer-and-consumer-services)
     * `KafkaProducerApplication`